A3-Root/Root_Cyberwarfare/wiki/Home.md

 ## License

-Root's Cyber Warfare is released under [LICENSE].
+Root's Cyber Warfare is released under Arma 3 Public License - Share Alike (APL-SA).
 See the repository for full license details.

 ---

-**Need help?** Check the [Troubleshooting](Troubleshooting) page or open an issue on GitHub.
+**Need help?** Join discord or raise an issue in GitHub.